2011 Kia Sportage SX Turbo Review: Escaping Stampede Tourists

 Driving Impressions

-On the highway, the Kia Sportage SX Turbo drives super smooth and handles sharp corners with ease (the traction control system is also standard).
-The 2.0L V6 offers all necessary power alongside 4-cyclinder fuel efficiency.
+On the highway, the Kia Sportage SX Turbo drives super smooth and easily handles sharp corners (the traction control system is also standard).
+The 2.0L V6 offers all necessary power alongside 4-cylinder fuel efficiency.
 While a turbo may not seem ideal for family highway driving, it proved invaluable with sporty acceleration and low-end torque when quickly merging back onto the open road, while the ECO Minder indicates when optimum fuel efficiency is reached when coasting at higher speeds (a little indicator on the gauge).
 The SX Turbo makes 269 lb-ft of torque at 1850-3000 rpm.

 Exterior Styling